Vulto/sad/README.md

 # sad

-Wrapper for xdg default applications
+## Wrapper for xdg default applications
 It set default application for a given file.

+# Dependencies
+fzf, xdg-utils